Project

 • The report Civil Justice for All proposes nationwide recommendations to close the gap so that Americans, irrespective of income, have access to legal advice and assistance when they need it most.
 The recommendations and innovative approaches are rooted in four categories of civil legal problems: family, health care, housing, and veterans affairs.

-Following the release of the three publications, the focus of the project is on sharing the research and recommendations to advance awareness and to increase connectedness among leaders, institutions, and philanthropy to support collaboration on behalf of civil legal services.
+The project is dedicated to sharing the research and recommendations to advance awareness of the civil justice gap; increase connectedness among leaders, institutions, and philanthropy to support collaboration on behalf of civil legal services; and fundamentally expand access to justice.

 People